cmac994/KerbalWeatherProject/docs/_build/html/_sources/api.rst.txt

 		* olr (double) - outgoing longwave radiation (W/m^2)

-	Returns (string): cloud top temperatures (K).
+	Returns (double): cloud top temperatures (K).
 Cloud top temperature.
 If skies are clear this is an estimate of the land/sea surface temperature.

 Weather API
 -----------